IGNF/myria3d/docs/source/guides/train_new_model.md

 After training, you model best checkpoints and hydra config will be saved in a `DATE/TIME/` subfolder of the `LOG_PATH` you specified, with an associated hydra `config.yaml`.

+### Optimized learning rate

+Pytorch Lightning support au [automated learning rate finder](https://pytorch-lightning.readthedocs.io/en/stable/common/trainer.html#auto-lr-find), by means of an Learning Rate-range test (see section 3.3 in [this paper](https://arxiv.org/pdf/1506.01186.pdf) for reference).
+You can perfom this automatically before training by setting `trainer.auto_lr_find=true` when calling training on your dataset.
+The best learning rate will be logged and results saved as an image, so that you do not need to perform this test more than once.

 ## Testing the model

 To evaluate per-class IoU on unseen, annotated data, you need to use the aforementionned training hydra config and run: